 - 1. During the first semester, make preliminary decisions about which composers you will research. - 2.
 By the end of the second semester, submit a list of composers and repertory for each category for review by the Composition Exam Committee, which will review your list.
-To ensure equal treatment for all students, the Exam Committee will select particular works or composers for Category C that will be shared by all students taking the exam.

-3. By December 1 of the third semester, submit your composition portfolio to the members of the Composition Committee.
+To ensure equal treatment for all students, the Exam Committee will select particular works or composers for Category C that will be shared by all students taking the exam. - 3.
+By December 1 of the third semester, submit your composition portfolio to the members of the Composition Committee. - 4.
+By December 15 of the third semester, or about a month prior to an exam taken in the fall for exceptional reasons, drawing on your study, the Composition Exam Committee will assign you a topic on which to present during your Oral Exam.